paurierap/Sudoku-solver/README.md

 # Sudoku Generator and Solver

 A C++ implementation of a Sudoku generator and solver.
-It generates valid Sudoku puzzles of varying difficulty and solves them using either naive and heuristic-based backtracking.
+It generates valid Sudoku puzzles of varying difficulty and solves them using either naive or Minimum Remaining Values (MRV) heuristic-based backtracking.

 ## Features